SwarnaD/final-project-signpost/docs/phase3/PB.md

 ## Product Backlog
 NOTE:
-Our user stories will go from a scale of 0-5 then jump to 8 depending on the priority
+Our user stories will go from a scale of 0-3 then 5 then jump to 8 depending on the priority

 ### Anthony Rossman User Stories
 ======